CSBG IM 2020-157 Immediate Guidance on COVID-19 Response

 The Office of Community Services (OCS), within the Administration for Children and Families (ACF), is committed to ongoing partnership with state CSBG lead agencies, eligible entities, and other agencies to address the unique and widespread impacts of this national emergency.
 CSBG eligible entities—more commonly known as Community Action Agencies (CAAs)—can play a critical role in serving low-income individuals and families in communities, but this will require rapid adaptation of service delivery approaches in close partnership with public health and emergency management professionals within communities.
 Because the public health response to COVID-19 requires physical and social distancing, an effective immediate response to COVID-19 will require new ways of organizing and delivering services while maintaining capacity to help communities in longer-term recovery efforts.

 - Protecting the Health and Well-Being of Staff — OCS recognizes that state and local CSBG staff members responsible for planning and providing community services are also personally affected by the direct and indirect effects of the COVID-19 outbreak and efforts to slow transmission (such as physical and social distancing measures, temporary school closures, and travel advisories and restrictions).
 ACF and OCS will assist and support states and eligible entities in every way possible as they take steps to protect the health and well-being of staff so that they, in turn, can contribute to immediate and longer-term community response.
-Consistent with recent OMB guidance Visit disclaimer page , grantees may continue to charge salaries and benefits to currently active CSBG awards consistent with the recipients' policy of paying salaries (under unexpected or extraordinary circumstances) from all funding sources, federal and non-federal.
+Consistent with recent OMB guidance (PDF) Visit disclaimer page , grantees may continue to charge salaries and benefits to currently active CSBG awards consistent with the recipients' policy of paying salaries (under unexpected or extraordinary circumstances) from all funding sources, federal and non-federal.
 During CAA closures, employees should continue to engage families and deliver services to the extent possible, on a remote basis.
 In some instances, state governments and eligible entities may need to use telecommute arrangements or alternative work locations.
 State and eligible entity leadership may also explore options to temporarily modify hours of operations and explore mechanisms for temporary staffing support to help ensure continuity of operations while addressing staffing concerns.
 While decisions about work arrangements must be made within state and community agencies consistent with human resource policies set within those agencies, there is no limitation in the CSBG Act on these arrangements.
 OCS supports necessary administrative adaptations to assure continuity of operations in an emergency.

 - Ensuring Continuity of CSBG Funding at Federal and State Levels — OCS will place the continuity of grant funding, including the release of $1 billion in CSBG supplemental funding under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, as its top priority at the federal level.
 Likewise, OCS encourages State CSBG Lead Agencies to place a priority on the efficient and ongoing release of necessary CSBG funding to support community-based services by eligible entities.
 State CSBG Lead Agencies are also encouraged to expedite the release of funds where possible and appropriate, while also taking necessary actions to reduce the short-term administrative burden for eligible entities to assure that the attention of local eligible entities is focused on addressing immediate community service needs.